Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 Final Thoughts: Identifying Mold vs Mildew on Walls

 Mold typically presents greater structural and health risks, while mildew often signals surface-level moisture problems.
+Identifying the growth early, correcting moisture sources, and keeping humidity under control reduces the chance of repeated wall growth.

 Similar Posts